 Primary care for you and your family, close to home.

-As part of our commitment to help Georgia fight COVID-19, Wellstar Health System is offering COVID-19 diagnostic testing—including PCR (nasal swab) and rapid COVID-19 tests—as well as antibody testing across our hospitals, health parks, medical offices, pediatric locations and urgent care centers.
+As part of our commitment to help Georgia fight COVID-19, Wellstar Health System is offering COVID-19 diagnostic testing — including PCR and rapid antigen COVID-19 tests — as well as antibody testing across our hospitals, health parks, medical offices, pediatric locations and urgent care centers.

 Before you or a loved one gets tested, it’s important to know:

 Use the information below to find the best place to get tested, depending on your medical circumstance.

 When it comes to COVID-19 testing, it’s essential to know the best testing location for your medical circumstance.
 However, where you should go to get tested depends on your level of exposure and severity of COVID-19 symptoms: